w3c/webextensions/proposals/runtime_get_contexts.md

 <sup>1</sup>: Non-main threads in a
 [Renderer](https://developer.chrome.com/blog/inside-browser-part3/) (where
-service workers run in Chromium) cannot access DOM concepts directly (they are only accessible from the main browser thread).
-Service workers run in these threads therefore they do not have access to the JavaScript [`Window`](http://go/mdn/API/Window#instance_properties) objects provided by `extension.getViews()`.
-Supporting this access is likely years of software engineer work to implement.
+service workers run in Chromium) cannot access DOM concepts directly (they are only accessible from the main renderer thread).
+Service workers thus cannot synchronously access the JavaScript [`Window`](http://go/mdn/API/Window#instance_properties) objects provided by `extension.getViews()`.
+Supporting this access would take engineering years to change, and is likely undesirable due to the complexity and considerations it would introduce (threading and locking, slowing down main thread execution).